Equitable Access to Technology (FCPSOn)

 Transforming teaching and learning to prepare students for the future

-FCPSOn is a transformation of learning for students and educators.
-At its core, it provides students with equitable access to meaningful learning experiences and technology to support their learning.
+FCPSOn is a transformation of learning for students and teachers.
+It provides students with fair access to technology to support their learning.

 In FCPSOn schools, each student receives an FCPS-issued device to access dynamic resources and participate in learning tailored to the student’s individual needs.
 Students will have access to the device at school, and in some schools and grade levels, they will also be able to take their device home.